giftzaa22/m3-5-node--post/__workshop/Exercise-2.md

    - whose address matches an address already in our database.
 Use only the street number and name for this.
 2. Validate that delivery address is within Canada.
 We only ship to Canada!
 3. Validate that the item selected is actually in stock.
+4. Validate that the person provided a complete address (all fields required).

 If any of these validations fail, return an error as a response.